rlh74/jquery-salary-calculator/README.md

 # Goal
 Create an application that records employee salaries and adds salaries up to report monthly costs.
 # Project Description
-[] - create input form with inputs for first name, last name, ID, title, and salary [] - create a submit button
+[x] - create input form with inputs for first name, last name, ID, title, and salary [] - create a submit button
 [] - set up button to receive inputs from form
 [] - store inputs